-- Owner tries to discipline cat e.g. hitting, or smacking them.
+- The owner tries to discipline cats e.g. hitting, or smacking them.

 - Maine Coon wants to exert their dominance

-Owners wishing to take control of the situation immediately should assert their dominance, so that their cat knows the owner is the top of the pack (like a dog pack order).
-Failure to do this will teach the Maine Coon that aggressive behaviour is acceptable, and gets them what they want.
+Owners wishing to take control of the situation immediately should assert their dominance so that their cat knows the owner is the top of the pack (like a dog pack order).
+Failure to do this will teach the Maine Coon that aggressive behavior is acceptable, and gets them what they want.
 They will then be repeatedly aggressive, whenever they want something.

 Examples of how an owner can display their dominance: